ovh/docs/pages/platform/public-cloud/security_group_private_network/guide.en-gb.md

 This will occur according to the following process:

-- GRA9 and SBG7 will rejoin the other regions with the default port security set on disabled.
+- GRA9 and SBG7 will join the other regions with the default port security set on **disabled**.
 - The firewall rules for new ports will not be applied until you enable it on the new port.
 Nothing will change for the existing ports.
 - The OpenStack regions will be upgraded to Stein.
 - The default port security will be changed to **enabled** (a global communication will be sent in time).